-5.24 The Local Plan Part 1 identifies nine 'Archaeological Priority Areas' in the Borough, which are known to have, or have the potential for, deposits of Prehistoric or Saxon/Mediaeval date.
-An Archaeological Priority Area (APA) is an area, designated by the Council to protect buried archaeological remains from the adverse affects of development.
-All applications in APAs are referred to the Greater London Archaeological Advisory Service (GLAAS) which is part of Historic England's London office.

-5.25 The Council has also designated a number of Archaeological Priority Zones (APZs) through its Local Plan.
+- 5.24 An Archaeological Priority Area (APA) is an area, designated by the Council to protect buried archaeological remains from the adverse affects of development.
+All applications in APAs are referred to the Greater London Archaeological Advisory Service (GLAAS) which is part of Historic England's London office. - 5.25 The Council has also designated a number of Archaeological Priority Zones (APZs) through its Local Plan.
 APZs are used as a tool for identifying the potential need for archaeological assessment and consultation with GLAAS at the pre-application stage rather than necessarily asserting that archaeology will take priority.
-This means that larger sites such as those APZs at Heathrow are highlighted so that archaeology can be considered in advance of an application.

-5.26 APAs and APZs will be regarded by the Council as a material consideration when determining planning applications.
+This means that larger sites such as those APZs at Heathrow are highlighted so that archaeology can be considered in advance of an application. - 5.26 APAs and APZs will be regarded by the Council as a material consideration when determining planning applications.
 Applicants submitting proposals for development in these areas will be expected to assess the archaeological implications of these proposals, submitting where appropriate, a desk based assessment with their planning application.
-Ground workings should not take place without appropriate archaeological investigation and the recording and archiving of archaeological remains, all of which should be carried out to meet the requirements of GLAAS.

-5.27 In the event that the Council is minded to grant planning permission, developers or landowners should be prepared to enter into a planning agreement to ensure that the funding, completion and reporting of archaeological investigations take place.
+Ground workings should not take place without appropriate archaeological investigation and the recording and archiving of archaeological remains, all of which should be carried out to meet the requirements of GLAAS. - 5.27 In the event that the Council is minded to grant planning permission, developers or landowners should be prepared to enter into a planning agreement to ensure that the funding, completion and reporting of archaeological investigations take place.
 Copies of archaeological reports are deposited with the Council's Local Studies, Archives and Museum Service and with the Greater London Historic Environment Record, held by Historic England.